Wednesday, November 6, 2024

 He and Tab-tab were great buds until Tab-tab and Buddy began feuding and we had to find Tab-tab another home (where I understood from Judith he is the center attention and of is very happy).
 Rat was a gentle soul, would come when called even when it wasn't meal time.

-The last month he'd lost a lot of weight (yesterday he was down to 7lb 6oz) and was eating almost nothing despite all the varieties of tempting foods we had to offer.
+Until his middle years, he was also a playful cat...
+The last month he'd lost a lot of weight (yesterday he was down to 7lb 6oz) and was eating almost nothing despite all the varieties of tempting foods I had to offer.
 At first I thought it was just not wanting to eat with the others, but it became clear that despite being hungry he'd lost his appetite and could not stomach almost any of the cat or human food I tried to tempt him with.
+Quite suddenly yesterday he had a terrible episode of violent convulsions and although he perked up a little and ate two tins of pate, Wes Whitman agreed that it was his time.
+So sadly he made one last very quite one way trip to Mono Way Veterinary Hospital.
+Usually he hated travelling but this time he was quiet; I think he knew this was his final journey.
+At 5:10pm he was put to sleep with his head in my hand, and went to join Mrs, Mookie, George, Bullwinkle, Buddy, Vic and Judith on the other side.

 Sunday, June 11, 2023

 Consequential?
-Not as one might expect
+Not as much as one might expect

 Donald Trump was indicted yesterday on thirty-one counts of Willful Retention of National Defense Information (in layman's terms, 'espionage'), and another six counts of obstruction of justice and conspiracy.
 For anyone not is a position of national power and influence, this would appear to be an open and shut case.
 Trump had no right to retain classified information, lied to the authorities investigating the case and tried to cover up his wrong-doing, allegedly.